 Most graphing calculators have a function called linear regression which can be used to find a precise line of fit, using strict rules.
 This line of fit is then called the line of best fit or the regression line.

 The first step is to enter the data points in the calculator.
-On a TI calculator, this is done by first pressing the STAT button, and then selecting the option Edit....
+On a TI calculator, this is done by pressing the button, and then selecting the option

-This gives a number of columns, marked L, L, L etc.
+This gives a number of columns, marked L1, L2, L3, and so on.

 With the help of the arrow keys, choose where in the lists to fill in the data values.
-Enter the data points' -values in list L and the corresponding -values in L Values are entered into the fields using the number buttons followed by ENTER.
+Enter the data points' x-values in list L1, and the corresponding y1values in list L2.
+Values are entered into the fields using the number buttons followed by

-After entering the values, press the STAT button, then select the menu item CALC to the right.
+After entering the values, press the button, then select the menu item CALC to the right.